Discover recruiting insights in our white paper Your guide to international C-level recruitment!

 - Critical success factors for the selection of a recruiter who will be your partner

-Recruitment consultants with market knowledge and expertise are also required abroad - but these consultants must also have a good understanding of the specifics of international business and the ability to identify entrepreneurial candidates with an affinity for SMEs.
+Recruitment consultants with market knowledge and expertise are also in demand abroad, but these consultants must also have a good understanding of the specifics of international business and the ability to identify candidates who are entrepreneurial and have an affinity for small and medium-sized enterprises.

 Simplify administrative processes: Outsourcing personnel administration